prashantjadiya/Disaster-Response-ML-Pipeline/README.md

 disaster.png -> screenshot of web-app

+### I have written blog for this project.
+You can check it here https://medium.com/@prashantjadiya/3-steps-to-tackle-any-natural-disaster-using-machine-learning-d114ba779a88

 ### Instructions to run:
 1. Run the following commands in the project's root directory to set up your database and model.